perstarke-webdev/perstarke-webdev.de-site/_posts/2024-01-09-bachelorthesis-recipe-recommender.md

 ## Summary

-My bachelor thesis investigated the effectiveness of collaborative filtering and content-based methods in recommender systems for personalized recipe recommendations.
-The research aimed to determine whether collaborative filtering or content-based approaches yield more satisfying results in terms of matching the taste preferences of users.
-To achieve this, a software application was developed, implementing an ItemKNN algorithm to represent the collaborative filtering approach as well as a content-based algorithm, allowing for a direct comparison of their recommendation outcomes.
+My bachelor thesis investigated the effectiveness of algorithms for personalized recipe recommendations.
+The research tested whether _collaborative filtering_ or _content-based_ approaches yield more satisfying results in terms of matching users' taste.
+To achieve this, a software application was developed, implementing both _ItemKNN_ and _content-based algorithm_,allowing for a direct comparison of their recommendation outcomes.

-The evaluation of these algorithms was performed using a database that contained more than 1000 recipes, their corresponding ratings, and the user ratings for recipes that were recommended to them by these algorithms.
+The evaluation of these algorithms was performed using a database containing more than 1000 recipes plus recommendation and rating information
+.
-The results obtained from the software application provide valuable insights into the effectiveness of both algorithms in the context of recipe recommendations.
-Analyzing these results revealed a statistically significant difference in user ratings, with the ItemKNN algorithm receiving higher average ratings (4.2 out of 5 stars) compared to the content-based algorithm (3.389 stars).
-This suggests that, on average, users found the recommendations provided by the ItemKNN algorithm more appealing and satisfying.
-The study thus underlines the effectiveness of collaborative filtering approaches in the context of personalized recipe recommendations.
+The results obtained from this software provided valuable insights into the effectiveness of both algorithms in the context of recipe recommendations.

+>Analyzing these results revealed a statistically significant difference in user ratings, with the ItemKNN algorithm receiving higher average ratings (4.2 out of 5 stars) compared to the content-based algorithm (3.389 stars).
+>This suggests that, on average, users found the recommendations provided by the ItemKNN algorithm more appealing and satisfying
+>The study thus underlines the effectiveness of collaborative filtering approaches in the context of personalized recipe recommendations.

+Thanx to Prof. Tobias Thelen and the University of Osnabrück for supporting this work.

 ## Software architecture